ko-zu/psl/README.md

 $ sudo pip install publicsuffixlist
 ```

-If you are on a bit old destributions (RHEL/CentOS6.x), you may need to update `pip` itself before install.
+If you are on a bit old destribution (RHEL/CentOS6.x), you may need to update `pip` itself before install.
 ```
 $ sudo pip install -U pip
 ```